 - Stop Waiting for the Ripe Idea — While you wait endlessly for that perfect idea to share, the ideas you have that area ready grow stale.
 Don’t wait.

 - The Burden of Expectation — The biggest obstacle in creative work is the burden of expectation.
 In the ruthless game of self-criticism, our judgements are binary: everything we make is either perfect or garbage.
 This is a short post on overcoming creative blocks, and learning to let go.

 - Overcoming Negativity — When a negative thought penetrates our mind, it can linger for days, weeks or more.
 Why does negativity hold so much power?
 How can we overcome it?

 - Publishing Your First Post — Getting started is always challenging.
 This note shares some thoughts on setting up a blog and writing your very first posts.

-The most important thing to figure out when it comes to writing is your motivation.
+It’s incredibly valuable to be prolific with your writing.
+It’s hard to do that unless you find and preserve your writing motivation.
 Without it, all the tools and tricks in the world won’t help you.
 You need to find your own why so that it can fuel you as you embark on your own writing journey.

 - Why Bother? — I found myself in a crisis of questioning: I was writing more than ever, but wasn’t sure exactly why.
 In this essay, I share the story of how I tackled this difficult question, and embraced the values of learning in public.

-- Flip the Script: I try not to optimize for ‘growth’ with my writing.
+- Flip the Script — I try not to think about audience growth when it comes to my writing.
 Instead, I look to do things that will help me engage more, learn more, and have more fun.
 This note is a comprehensive summary of the ideas so far.